-Corporate bonds are a lower-risk way for investors to pick up extra yield, especially if they focus on higher-quality and/or shorter-term issues.
-From 1997 through 2012, investment-grade corporate bonds averaged a yield advantage of 1.67 percentage points over U.S. Treasuries.
+Corporate bonds are a lower-risk way for investors to pick up extra yield, especially if they focus on higher-quality or shorter-term issues.
+For example, from 1997 through 2020, investment-grade corporate bond yields have been greater than yields from U.S. Treasuries.

 High Yield Bonds

-From 1997 through 2012, high yield bonds have averaged a yield advantage of 6.01 percentage points over U.S. Treasuries.
-In the ten years ended August 31, 2013, the total returns of the Credit Suisse High Yield Index, produced an average annual total return of 6.74% percent, while U.S. Treasuries averaged 2.48%.
+From 2009 through 2019, high yield bonds have averaged a yield advantage of 4.26 percentage points over U.S. Treasuries.
+As of January 31, 2020, the total returns of the Credit Suisse High Yield Index produced an average annual total return of 6.74% percent, while U.S. Treasuries averaged 2.48%.

 Senior Bank Loans

-Senior loans are a previously obscure asset class that is growing in prominence amid investors’ frantic search for higher-yielding alternatives.
-Senior loans also referred to as leveraged loans or syndicated bank loans, are loans banks make to corporations and then package and sell to investors.
+Senior bank loans are a previously obscure asset class that is growing in prominence amid investors’ frantic search for higher-yielding alternatives.
+Senior loans, also referred to as leveraged loans or syndicated bank loans, are loans banks make to corporations and then package and sell to investors.
 Since most of these senior bank loans are made to companies rated below investment-grade, they tend to have higher yields than your standard investment-grade corporate bond.